aopsahl25/final_project/README.md

 ```
 However, it is also notable that the program uses the `STOPS_AT` constraint to ensure each item in the list stops at a new line character and does not include the "\n" character in the output list.
 Moreover, this LMQL query function uses Python's `append()` method to add items to the final list, as well as Python's `strip()` method to eliminate extra whitespace from the beginning/end of the strings in the list.
 In this way, prompt construction, constrained text generation, and tool augmentation all work together to effectively format program output both in terms of length and content, as well as output the list in an efficient way (e.g., using the one-line `append()` function within the for loop to create the list instead of adding further prompting or a more complicated function to append elements to the list).

-These expamples show how feature interaction expands LMQL capabilities and enables the construction of more complicated programs.
-Indeed, adding program constraints to enforce structure, implementing tool augmentation to drive efficiency, and using prompt construction to improve response accuracy all answer to the LMQL developper's goal of using LMQL to make interactions between the user and language models smoother and more efficient.
+These expamples show how feature interaction expands LMQL's capabilities and enables the construction of more complicated programs.
+Indeed, adding program constraints to enforce structure, implementing tool augmentation to drive efficiency, and using prompt construction to improve response accuracy all answer to the LMQL developpers' goal of using LMQL to streamline interactions between the user and language models.

-> <span style="color:gray; opacity:0.7;">**Note:** More examples of feature interaction in LMQL query functions can be found in the `topicinteraction.lmql` file or the `topicinter_chatbot2.lmql` file </span>
+> <span style="color:gray; opacity:0.7;">**Note:** More examples of feature interaction in LMQL query functions can be found in the `Feature Interaction` folder. </span>

 ## LMQL Evaluation